oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When using refresh tokens, as described in {{Section 4.14 of RFC9700}}, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.

-If the resource server rejects the access token, the JavaScript application can contact the token-mediating backend to request a new access token.
+If the resource server rejects the access token, the application can contact the token-mediating backend to request a new access token.
 The token-mediating backend relies on the cookies associated with this request to look up the user's refresh token, and makes a token request using the refresh token.
 These steps are not shown in the diagram.
 Note that this Refresh Token request is from the backend, a confidential client, and thus requires client authentication.

 When the refresh token expires, there is no way to obtain a valid access token without starting an entirely new Authorization Code grant.
 Therefore, it makes sense to configure the lifetime of the cookie-based session to be equal to the maximum lifetime of the refresh token if such information is known upfront.
 Additionally, when the token-mediating backend learns that a refresh token for an active session is no longer valid, it makes sense to invalidate the session.

 #### Access Token Scopes

-Depending on the resource servers being accessed and the configuration of scopes at the authorization server, the JavaScript application may wish to request access tokens with different scope configurations.
-This behavior would allow the JavaScript application to follow the best practice of using minimally-scoped access tokens.
+Depending on the resource servers being accessed and the configuration of scopes at the authorization server, the application may wish to request access tokens with different scope configurations.
+This behavior would allow the application to follow the best practice of using minimally-scoped access tokens.

-The JavaScript application can inform the token-mediating backend of the desired scopes when it checks for the active session (Step A/I).
+The application can inform the token-mediating backend of the desired scopes when it checks for the active session (Step A/I).
 It is up to the token-mediating backend to decide if previously obtained access tokens fall within the desired scope criteria.

 It should be noted that this access token caching mechanism at the token-mediating backend can cause scope elevation risks when applied indiscriminately.
 If the cached access token features a superset of the scopes requested by the frontend, the token-mediating backend SHOULD NOT return it to the frontend; instead, it SHOULD use the refresh token to request an access token with the smaller set of scopes from the authorization server.
 Note that support of such an access token downscoping mechanism is at the discretion of the authorization server.